 You’ll see a place to enter a title at the top of the form.
 Be sure to fill that in.
 I’m naming my form “Donations.”

 Choose a color scheme and add your logo to your form if you’d like.
-It’s always a good idea to save your work, and you can preview how your form is shaping up any time during the customization process.
+It’s always a good idea to save your work.
+You can preview how your form is shaping up any time during the customization process.

-The default fields for the donation template include: name, email, donation amount, and a message field:
+The default fields for the donation template include: name, email, donation amount, along with a message field:

 If you want to add additional fields go to the “Fields” section in the editor: